ECMGenerateHeaders¶

 To allow other parts of the source distribution (eg: tests) to use the

-generated headers before installation, it may be desirable to set the
+generated headers before installation, it may be desirable to add to the

 INCLUDE_DIRECTORIES